-To create a physical template deployment where the template parameters will overwrite target configuration, see 9.22 "How do I create a physical configuration deployment?" (p.
-133)
+To create a physical template deployment where the template parameters will overwrite target configuration, see 8.22 "How do I create a physical configuration deployment?" (p.
+121)

-1 pen Device Management, Configuration Templates. hoose a physical template and click ‡ (Table row actions), Associate to network . ne Associate Template form opens with the template already selected.
-3 - Ad dd one or more targets: 1.
-Click + TARGET and choose Ports.
-2. Choose one or more targets from the list to add them to the Bin.
-You can use Shift-click to choose a range of targets.
-3. Verify the list of targets in the Bin and click ADD.
-4. To add additional targets, repeat the previous steps and click UPDATE . j Note: All targets must be the same type: you can't deploy to ports and groups in the same deployment. ı - CC needed, click the VIEW TEMPLATE CONFIG button for a read-only preview of the onfiguration parameters.
-If any configuration in a fixed template conflicts with the configuration the target, the deployment will be misaligned.
-5 - CI lick ASSOCIATE to apply the configuration to the targets.
-1177 ND OF STEPS
+Open Device Management, Configuration Templates.

+Choose a physical template and click (Table row actions), Associate to network.
+The Associate Template form opens with the template already selected.

+- 1. Click + TARGET and choose Ports. - 2.
+Choose one or more targets from the list to add them to the Bin.
+You can use Shift-click to choose a range of targets. - 3.
+Verify the list of targets in the Bin and click ADD. - 4.
+To add additional targets, repeat the previous steps and click UPDATE.

+Note: All targets must be the same type: you can't deploy to ports and groups in the same deployment.

+If needed, click the VIEW TEMPLATE CONFIG button for a read-only preview of the configuration parameters.
+If any configuration in a fixed template conflicts with the configuration in the target, the deployment will be misaligned.